-Finally, the asymmetric nature of the selection mechanism can also rationalize why certain government interventions can be expected to have time varying effects (depending on the business cycle state).
+Finally, the asymmetric nature of the selection mechanism can also rationalize why certain government interventions can be expected to have state-dependent effects.
 We leave the integration of this mechanism into a larger-scale model and a detailed normative analysis for future research.